alessandragni/DropoutMultilevelFunct/README.md

 The case study focuses on modeling and predicting dropout dynamics in higher education using the proposed methodology.

 **Files:**
-- `1_FromCompensatorsToPCA.R` - From data into event-counting format, to estimated compensator functions into a form suitable for functional PCA.
+- `1_FromCompensatorsToPCA.R` - From data into event-counting format, to estimated compensator functions into a form suitable for functional PCA
-- `2_Prediction.R` - Implements predictive modeling based on extracted functional components.
+- `2_Prediction.R` - Implements predictive modeling based on extracted functional compensators
 - `PlotsSimulation.R` - Main functions for plotting the case study output and reproducing the Figures in Section 4